slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"In the beginner’s mind there are many possibilities, in the expert’s mind there are few."
 -- Shunryu Suzuki [1904]*

-> *"This has always been a motto of mine: Attempt the impossible in order to improve your work."
+> *"This has always been a motto of mine: attempt the impossible in order to improve your work."
 -- Bette Davis [1908]*

 > *"The young man knows the rules, the old man knows the exceptions."